-Last week, the Kansas Supreme Court held off a concerted effort to change its rule that the rural landowner lacked any liability for sightline obstruction.
+A few years ago, the Kansas Supreme Court held off a concerted effort to change its rule that the rural landowner lacked any liability for sightline obstruction.

 What made the ruling especially interesting was the Court’s comparison of two different versions of the American Law Institute Restatements on Torts, and the trend proposed in the latest Restatement version that makes any tort duty of care dependent solely on whether the landowner knew or should have known that the risk was obvious.
-Traditionally, some duties – such as a landowner’s duty of care to people passing by his rural property – was independent of a landowner’s knowledge or, what’s worse, what a reasonable owner’s knowledge should have been.
-The Restatement (Third) conflates duty and foreseeability into a single element, so that anything a landowner could reasonably foresee would establish a duty to avoid.
+Traditionally, some duties – such as a landowner’s duty of care to people passing by his rural property – were independent of a landowner’s knowledge or, what’s worse, what a reasonable owner’s knowledge should have been.
+The Restatement (Third) conflates duty and foreseeability into a single element so that anything a landowner could reasonably foresee would establish a duty to avoid.

 The Kansas Supreme Court, in a nod to tradition, refused to waltz down that path.
 Kansas precedent excuses a landowner from a duty to maintain sightlines on highways.
 And thus, the Court ruled, it still shall be.